sandeep-tukaram/algods/problems/optimization/container-with-most-water.md

 ## Introduction

 The "Container With Most Water" is a classic algorithmic problem that asks us to find the maximum amount of water a container can hold, given an array of heights.
-Each element in the array represents a height of a vertical line, and the width between any two lines is their index difference.
+Each element in the array represents a vertical height, and the width between any two heights is their index difference.

 In mathematical terms, we need to find two indices `i` and `j` that maximize the area calculated as:
 ```